Skip to main content

 Princeton Public Library - Community Room

 The author, a noted food writer and podcaster, discusses her culinary memoir "Care and Feeding."
-Doors open at 10:45 a.m. for coffee & pastries.
+Doors open at 10:45 a.m. for coffee and pastries.
 The event begins at 11 a.m.
 Book signing to follow.

 Sun, Apr 12, 2:00pm - 2:30pm